RakeshKakati/llm-brand-tracker-saas/CRON_SETUP_DETAILED.md

 ### Method 2: Check Your App
 1. Go to **https://llm-brand-tracker-saas.vercel.app**
 2. Navigate to **"Mention History"**
-3. Wait 5-10 minutes
-4. Refresh the page
+3. After 9:00 AM UTC daily, refresh the page
-5. You should see new entries with recent timestamps
+4. You should see new entries with today's timestamps

 ### Method 3: Manual Test
 Run this command to test the endpoint: